guzzle/guzzle/docs/quickstart.rst

 Client objects provide a great deal of flexibility in how request are transferred including default request options, default handler stack middleware that are used by each request, and a base URI that allows you to send requests with relative URIs.

-You can find out all about clients in the :doc:`clients` page of the documentation.
+You can find out more about client middleware in the :doc:`handlers-and-middleware` page of the documentation.

 Async Requests